pcfreak30/skyd/skymodules/renter/README.md

 Once the health loop has found the most out of date directory or sub tree, it uses the Refresh Paths subsystem to trigger bubble updates that the Bubble subsystem manages.
-Once the entire renter's directory has been updated within the HealthCheckInterval the health loop sleeps until the time interval has passed.
+Once the entire renter's directory has been updated within the healthCheckInterval the health loop sleeps until the time interval has passed.